rx-angular/rx-angular/libs/isr/server/README.md

-# ngx-isr/server
+# @rx-angular/isr/server

-Secondary entry point of `ngx-isr`.
+Secondary entry point of `@rx-angular/isr`.
 It can be used by importing from `ngx-isr/server`.